Table of Contents

 9. What is Lightning Process Builder?

 Lightning Process Builder is a visual tool for automating business processes and workflows within Salesforce.
-It offers a user-friendly interface for creating complex processes with a point-and-click method, allowing you to perform operations like changing records, sending emails, and running Apex programs without having to write any code.
+It offers a user-friendly interface for creating complex processes using a point-and-click approach, allowing you to perform operations such as changing records, sending emails, and running Apex programs without writing any code.

 10. What is the use of SFDX?